-- Parents/carers have a responsibility to: - o Understand and adhere the relevant school policies and procedures. - Talk to their children about safeguarding issues with their children and support the school in their safeguarding approaches. - o Identify behaviours which could indicate that their child is at risk of harm including online. - Seek help and support from the school or other agencies.
+- Parents/carers have a responsibility to: - Talk to their children about safeguarding issues and support the DSTC in their safeguarding approaches. - Identify behaviours which could indicate that their child is at risk of harm including online and refer on any concerns. - Seek help and support from the DSTC or other agencies if concerned.

-3 Child Protection Procedures
+3. Child Protection Procedures